How To Sound Less Like a Tourist in Portuguese Restaurants

 Can I have salad instead of fries?Pode ser com salada em vez de batatas fritas?

-Can the sauce come on the side?O molho pode vir à parte?
+Can I have the sauce on the side?Pode ser o molho à parte?

-Once you get the hang of this, it’s a total game-changer for sounding less like a textbook and more like a person.
+Once you get the hang of this, it’ll go a long way in sounding less like a textbook and more like a human.

 EnglishPortuguese